vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix.md/vid-partition.md

 > `VID` must be unique in a graph space.

-That is, in the same graph space, two vertices which have the same `VID` are considered as the same vertex.
+That is, in the same graph space, two vertices that have the same `VID` are considered as the same vertex.

 In addition, one `VID` can have multiple `TAG`s.
 E.g., One person (`VID`) can have two roles (`tags`).